flare-foundation/docs/docs/infra/observation/deploying.md

   Your own node does not have such restriction.
 * The time savings described above allow [FTSO data providers](glossary.md#data_provider) to submit their data a few seconds later, thus having more time to gather data before submitting.

-This guide explains how to deploy your own observer node so you can reap these benefits.
+This guide explains how to deploy your own observer node so you can reap the benefits.

 ## Prerequisites